chriswaugh/rock-bot/README.md

 ## Getting started

 This repository contains the very very bare minimum you need to get a bot running on [heroku](https://www.heroku.com).
 You can clone this repo and deploy it to heroku with no real configuration required.
-Case in point: https://always-rock.herokuapp.com
+Case in point: https://always-rock.herokuapp.com/move

 Note that you're not limited to heroku, nor even using node - as long as you have a publically accessible API that meets the requirements above that's all that matters.

-### Training
+## Training

 You can fight your bot against the house robots here! :)

 http://beatthebots.apphb.com/Play/

+Note - the always-ROCK strategy won't do you well here! :)